davidedm26/edinet_scraper/README.md

 # EDINET Scraper ETL

+## Background
+EDINET is the Japanese Financial Services Agency’s electronic disclosure system where all publicly listed Japanese companies publish regulated filings and disclosures.
+Reliable access to, and processing of, this data is crucial for analytical, compliance, and research applications.

 End-to-end scraper to download public EDINET filings (PDFs and CSVs), persist file metadata to MongoDB, and organize outputs in a portable `data/` layout.

-Inspired by documentation-style READMEs like “How to Scrape Amazon Prices”, this guide walks you through prerequisites, setup, running, retrying failed companies, and where to find results.
+This guide walks you through prerequisites, setup, running, retrying failed companies, and where to find results.

 ## Prerequisites